strengejacke/ggeffects/tests/testthat/_snaps/print_test_predictions.md

       3-5  |    -0.05 | -0.18, 0.09 | 0.489
     Message

-      Contrasts are presented as proportions.
+      Contrasts are presented as proportions (in %-points).